-Using the bracing pattern, pencil the soundboard bracing pattern (pictured) on the inside surface of the soundboard (cut small holes in the pattern at the corners and intersections of the braces, lay the pattern on the soundboard, transfer the hole positions in pencil, and "connect the dots" on the soundboard when the pattern is lifted away).
+Using the bracing pattern, pencil the soundboard bracing pattern (pictured) on the inside surface of the soundboard (cut small holes in the pattern at the corners and intersections of the braces, lay the pattern on the soundboard, transfer the hole positions in pencil, and "connect the dots" on the soundboard when the blueprint is lifted away).
 The pattern MUST be correctly centered along the soundboard's center seam, with the soundhole properly located.
 Note that the soundboard and the back have been trimmed to allow about 1/8" overhang all around.
 This offers a little freedom when assembling the top and back to the rim, and will be trimmed away later.

 The two long X-braces (T-1 on the blueprint), the tall front shoulder brace (T-5), and the tone-bars (T-2) are radiused.
-The four small braces (T-3) are not radiused.
-Note: There will be a wide, flat, shoulder that is not used in this kit.
+The flat shoulder brace and the four small braces (T-3) are not radiused.

 With the soundboard face down on your workboard, place these two X-braces on the penciled lines and mark where they cross.
 With a razor saw, notch the radiused T-1 braces so they interlock.
 Using the rigid workboard, dry-clamp the ends in place, flat to the soundboard (pictured).
 Clamp the center of the "X" down, using one or two long cam clamps.
-The combination of the curved braces and the rigid workboard will produce the proper soundboard arch (a 28-foot radius) when the clamps are removed.
+The combination of the curved braces and the rigid workboard will produce the proper soundboard arch (a 28foot radius) when the clamps are removed.